Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/adding-more-pages/_index.md

 title: Adding more pages
 ---

-In this section you are going to learn about making websites with multiple pages.
-First, you're going to need to learn about the anchor tags, also known as links.
+In this section, you are going to learn about making websites with multiple pages.
+First, you're going to need to learn about anchor tags, also known as links.

 Give these a read: